aaron-grau/curic/ruby/projects/knights_travails/README.md

 **Read the entire problem before beginning!**

+## Learning Goals

+* Be able to implement your PolyTreeNode to build a path from start to finish
+* Know when and why to use bfs or dfs

 ## Phase 0: Description

 In this problem we want to write a class that will find a path for a